CORPORATE GOVERNANCE PRACTICE

 - must state the general nature of the business to be dealt with at the meeting;

-The request will be verified with the Company's share registrar and upon their confirmation that the written request is proper and in order, the Company Secretary will ask the Board of Directors to convene a GM by serving sufficient notice in accordance with the statutory requirements to all the registered shareholders.
+The request may be verified with the Company's share registrar and upon their confirmation that the written request is proper and in order (where such verification is sought), the Company Secretary will ask the Board of Directors to convene a GM by serving sufficient notice in accordance with the statutory requirements to all the registered shareholders.
 On the contrary, if the written request has been verified as not in order, the requisitionists will be advised of this outcome and accordingly, a GM will not be convened as requested.

-Where, within 21 days of the deposit of the requisition, the Directors of the Company do not proceed duly to convene a GM for a day not more than 28 days after the date on which the notice convening the GM is given, the requisitionists, or any of them representing more than one-half of the total voting rights of all of them, may themselves convene a meeting, but any meeting so convened shall not be held after the expiration of 3 months from the date of the original requisition.
+Where, within 21 days after receipt of the requisition, the Directors of the Company do not proceed to convene a GM, the requisitionists, or any of them representing more than one-half of the total voting rights of all of them, may themselves convene a meeting, but any meeting so convened shall not be held after the expiration of 3 months from the date on which the Directors became subject to the requirement to convene a GM.

-Additionally, the Company needs to be given at least 28 days' notice in writing of the intention to move a resolution which requires the serving of special notice under the Companies Ordinance.
+Additionally, the Company needs to be given at least 28 days' notice in writing of the intention to move a resolution which requires the serving of special notice under the Companies Ordinance, including a resolution to remove from office a director.

 Shareholders may send their enquiries and concerns to the Company through the Company Secretary by writing to the following address: